An engineer, an AI robot, and a business professional gather around a map on a flat rock, planning an ascent to the peak

 Capability Coverage

-For each skill in the framework, Summit computes the team's collective proficiency by aggregating individual skill matrices derived through Pathway.
+For each skill in the agent-aligned engineering standard, Summit computes the team's collective proficiency by aggregating individual skill matrices derived through Pathway.

 Capability: Delivery